ALEES

 “Autonome Logistieke Elektrische Eenheden voor Steden”

-All stakeholders in the area of urban logistics are involved: The Department of Mobility and Public Works (MOW), cities and city centres, shippers and logistics service providers, technical and technological partners.
+All stakeholders in the area of urban logistics are involved: The Department of Mobility and Public Works (MOW), cities and city centers, shippers and logistics service providers, and technical and technological partners.

 Opportunities

 ALEES can improve the efficiency of the shipment and delivery of goods in urban environments: better loading, more flexible route planning, 24/7 availability and so on.
-They’re also good for sustainability (fewer vehicles, use of electricity, etc.) and safety (self-driving, continuous monitoring of conditions, avoidance of obstacles, etc.).
+They also stimulate sustainability (fewer vehicles, use of electricity, etc.) and safety (self-driving, continuous monitoring of conditions, avoidance of obstacles, etc.).

 25/05/2018: Test: Self-driving vehicle in Mechelen